Estudiantes confirm wonderkid Sarmiento will join Manchester City | Goal.com

 Sarmiento, 18, has won rave reviews since breaking into the Pincha first team in 2019.

-And he is now gearing up for a move to City, who will reportedly pay a fee worth around £17 million ($24m) for the teenage forward.
+And he is now gearing up for a move to City, who will pay a fee worth an initial £5 million plus add-ons for the teenage forward.

 What was said?